 This all changed by going to Heidelberg.
 Suddenly, I was by myself.
-It wasn’t a problem for me, but it was drastically different from during the pandemic.
+To me, it wasn’t a problem, but it was drastically different from during the pandemic.
 If I wanted to eat, I either had to shop and cook or go to the mensa.
 If I wanted clean clothes, I had to do the laundry.
 And the lectures were in German.
 No Slovenian or English, nor online.

 I don’t mean this negatively.
 Quite the contrary.
-Additionally, my lectures were 5 minutes away from my dorm room, by foot.
-The supermarket, another extra 5.
-I had a spacious room and a small kitchen, which did the job well enough.
+My lectures were 5 minutes away from my dorm room, by foot.
+The supermarket, another 5.
+I had a spacious room with a small kitchen, which did the job well enough.
 It’s near impossible to have the same situation in Ljubljana.

 Orthopedics and ENT

 After the Christmas holidays, I decided to make the best use of my time in Heidelberg and do a “Famulatur” (a form of clinical elective German students can do during their studies).
 Two weeks of orthopedics and ENT each.
 If going to Germany to study medicine was out of my comfort zone, this was something entirely different.
 Now I had to communicate in German to doctors and patients, all day, every day.